-Committees of the Board of Directors
+Committees of the Board of Directors Committees of the Board of Directors Executive Committee

-Executive Committee

-The Executive Committee of the Board of Directors held four meetings in 1994.
+The Executive Committee of the Board of Directors held two meetings in 1995.
 Its members are Charles H. Tenney II (Chairman), Peter J. Stulgis, William W. Treat, W. William VanderWolk, Jr. and Franklin Wyman, Jr. This Committee's responsibility is to review and oversee corporate policies related to the Company's long-range strategic business, financial and operating plans.
 In addition, the Executive Committee also acts as a nominating committee.
 In its function as a nominating committee, the committee coordinates suggestions or searches for potential nominees for Board members; reviews and evaluates qualifications of potential Board members; and recommends to the Board of Directors nominees for vacancies occurring from time to time on the Board of Directors.
 The Committee will consider nominees recommended by shareholders upon timely submission of the names of such nominees with qualifications and biographical information forwarded to the Executive Committee of the Board of Directors.